High Availability Mount

 Degraded

 A status of Degraded indicates that some, but not all, of the consecutive connections specified in the Connection Stability Threshold have failed.
 This status indicates an intermittent connectivity issue with the backend.
-The backend is available to be used as a fallback in the pool of high availability connections.
-It is only used when no healthy members exist in the pool.
+The backend is available as a fallback in the pool of high availability connections, and is only used when no healthy members exist in the pool.

-The Degraded status will automatically clear itself when consistent connectivity with the backend is resumed.
+The Degraded status clears automatically when consistent connectivity with the backend resumes.

 Desynced